salo18/qt_swim_final/README.md

 Next steps:
-- set up React form and add new users to DB
 - check that email goes to the list
+- set up cron job for api/send

 - why isn't status being reported properly? investigate scraper.js
 - update privacy and terms pages to new name